 You can splash out on beautifully presented freshly caught fish on the water’s edge while you watch the sun set, or head into the backstreets for huge plates of tasty souvlaki and jugs of local wine at an inexpensive traditional Greek taverna.

-Over our 12 days on the island we did our best to try out as many different spots as possible, eating and drinking our way around some of the best bars and restaurants in Hydra.
+Over three weeks on the island we’ve done our best to try out as many different spots as possible, eating and drinking our way around some of the best bars and restaurants in Hydra.
 And here’s the pick of our favourites – divided into categories for Greek and Mediterranean food, stunning views, out of the way locations and drinking spots.

 For traditional Greek food: Xeri Elia Douskos

-Bustling Xeri Elia – known as Douskos after the family who’ve run it for 200 years – is my top spot for traditional Greek food in Hydra (so good I went back three times).
-It was also a regular haunt of singer Leonard Cohen in the 1960s, who was famously pictured playing the guitar against one of the white painted trees outside the restaurant.
+Bustling Xeri Elia – known as Douskos after the family who’ve run it for 200 years – is my top spot for traditional Greek food in Hydra and my first stop when I arrive on the island.
+It was also a regular haunt of singer Leonard Cohen in the 1960s, who was famously pictured playing the guitar against one of the white-painted trees outside the restaurant.